iProgramMC/CelesteNES/readme.md

 into it.
 The `demo-1` branch will contain the source code for the demo as released on January 25th, 2025.

+## Discord Server

+If you would like to chat about this game, you can do so in our Discord server: https://discord.gg/JWSUpfCubz

 ## Development Builds

 TBA